 1.All housing referrals for persons experiencing homelessness is through the CE process.
-CE involves person to person engagement with access site intake staff; street outreach workers and the CE Program Manager who manages the CE housing list and referrals.
-CE staff also conduct case conferences for those on the CE housing list and those who return to homelessness and back again on the CE housing list are readily recognized and identified.
-Staff try to discern with each returning participant the reasons for recidivism and what would be the best housing intervention to utilize in keeping with CE protocols.
+CE involves person to person engagement with access site intake staff; street outreach workers and CE Program Manager who manages the CE housing list and referrals.
+CE staff also case conference with for those on the CE housing list.
+Therefore, those who return to homelessness and back on the CE waitlist are recognized and readily identified by the CE process and staff.
+Staff try to discern with each returning participant the reasons for recidivism and what the best housing intervention to utilize in keeping with CE protocols.